How can we help?

 Of course we are not a real university, but you may not be able to tell the difference.
 Our finance, accounting, and tax programs are designed to meet the needs of attorneys of all levels.
 Our curriculum covers a wide spectrum of topics geared to educate and prepare the legal professional.
 Whether you are an associate at a small local practice or a partner in a national firm, we can provide the knowledge and skills to keep you prepared to tackle financial matters.

 In addition to holding seminars at the various bar associations, we now also offer classes in venues located in New York City and Long Island.
-We can even hold classes at your office.
+We can even hold classes at your office, if needed.

 For our next scheduled course or to arrange a course for your firm-Call 516-829-4936